potestiolab/canvas/README.md

 python3 block.py choice1 --gro  <Coordinate FILE> --list <list AT-bb-CG FILE> [--diameter <diameter hybrid region>]
 ```

+> NOTE: For simplicity, the previous commands are referred to `block.py`, but nothing changes for `block-MPI.py`

 The output of the program is the list of survived atoms.
-For further information, please type on terminal `python3 choice1`.
+For further information, please type on terminal `python3 block.py choice1` (`python3 block-MPI.py choice1`).

 <br />